tidyverse/dplyr/tests/testthat/_snaps/slice.md

       Error in `slice_head()`:
         `n` must be a constant.
       Caused by error in `n()`:
-        Must only be used inside dplyr verbs.
+        Must be used inside dplyr verbs.
     Code
       (expect_error(slice_head(df, prop = n())))
     Output